napari/cookiecutter-napari-plugin/PROMPTS.md

 your package's root directory.
 ```

-## docs_tool

-This prompt allows you to specify which documentation building tool
-you would like to use, or `"none"` if you want to manually manage your documentation.

-If you choose `mkdocs`, a `mkdocs` folder and a `mkdocs.yml` file will be added to
-the root of your plugin directory.
-For more information on using `mkdocs` for your
-plugin documentation, check out the [mkdocs documentation](https://www.mkdocs.org/).

-If you choose `sphinx`, the relevant config files will be placed in a `sphinx` folder
-at the root of your plugin directory.
-For more information on using `sphinx` for
-your plugin documentation, check out the [sphinx documentation](https://www.sphinx-doc.org/).

 ## license

 This prompt allows you to choose from a variety of open source licensing options